 - Obsessed with goals up to a point where they are stopping our growth.

-If you are from first group, you are applying lot of effort but not getting much result because it is spread in every direction.
+If you are from the first group, you are applying a lot of effort but not getting much result because it is spread in every direction.

-If you are second type, you are putting in less efforts but expecting too much from those.
-You are also spending lot of time watching every goal.
+If you are the second type, you are putting in fewer efforts but expecting too much from those.
+You are also spending a lot of time watching every goal.
 A good example is checking AdSense earnings 20 times a day!